-The Inter-American and European Courts of Human Rights and the United Nations (UN) Human Rights Committee have notably developed an extensive jurisprudence fleshing out all these principles and requirements.
+The Inter-American and European Courts of Human Rights and the United Nations Human Rights Committee have notably developed an extensive jurisprudence fleshing out all of these principles.

 Principles of (military) necessity, proportionality and precaution also exist in the rules governing the conduct of hostilities under IHL, but they have distinct meanings and operate differently.